xzel23/meja/README.md

 ## Name

-As it's rather common to give everything Java related a name of indo/malay origin, I chose 'meja' which is the indonesian word for table (as in furniture).
+As it's rather common to give everything Java related a name of indo/malay origin, I chose 'meja' which is the Indonesian word for table (as in furniture).

 ## Using Meja in your projects